civican/legisinfo/44-1/bills/C-45/bill_text.md

 ### Section 80

-A borrowing member that has obtained a loan **from the Authority that is** secured by property tax revenues **and has a term of one year or longer** shall not subsequently obtain **such** a loan from any other person **as long as the loan from the Authority remains unpaid**.
+A borrowing member that has obtained a loan from the Authority that is secured by property tax revenues and has a term of one year or longer shall not subsequently obtain such a loan from any other person as long as the loan from the Authority remains unpaid.

 ### Section 81

-The Authority shall not make a loan **that has a term of less than one year** to a borrowing member for a purpose described in subparagraph 74(a)**(ii)** unless the loan is made in anticipation of local revenues set out in a law made by the borrowing member under paragraph 5(1)(b).
+The Authority shall not make a loan that has a term of less than one year to a borrowing member for a purpose described in subparagraph 74(a)(ii) unless the loan is made in anticipation of local revenues set out in a law made by the borrowing member under paragraph 5(1)(b).

-> **Explanatory Note**:
-> Existing text of sections 80 and 81:
-> *Existing Text*:
-> > A borrowing member that has obtained a long-term loan secured by property tax revenues from the Authority shall not subsequently obtain a long-term loan secured by property tax revenues from any other person.
-> > The Authority shall not make a short-term loan to a borrowing member for a purpose described in subparagraph 74(a)(iii) unless the loan is made in anticipation of local revenues of the borrowing member set out in a law made under paragraph 5(1)(b).

 ### Section 40